direct to content

 History

-She was involved in several key actions of the Second World War, including the battle of Denmark Strait against the Bismarck, operations escorting convoys in the Mediterranean, and her final action and sinking in the South Chinese Sea in 1941.
+The HMS Prince of Wales had a brief but active career in the Second World War.
+She was involved in several key actions of WWII, including the battle of Denmark Strait against the Bismarck, operations escorting convoys in the Mediterranean and carrying Churchill to the Atlantic Conference, as well as her final actions in Asia ending in her sinking in the South Chinese Sea in 1941.

+She was commissioned just before WWII and escaped tragedy when the dock in which she was lying for the final fitting was bombed.
 In late May 1941, while still not fully operational, she was sent into action with the German battleship Bismarck and received significant damage from heavy gunfire.

 Force Z